Living in Martinique

 We asked people if there is a lot of crime.
 They answered:

 "Martinique has a relatively low crime rate compared to other Caribbean islands.
 However, there have been reports of petty theft, pickpocketing, and occasional violent crime.
-Tourists should take precautions when visiting the island, such as avoiding walking alone at night and keeping valuables out of sight," remarked one expat living in Martinique.
+Tourists should take precautions when visiting the island, such as avoiding walking alone at night and keeping valuables out of sight," explained one expat living in Martinique.

 Is there a lot of diversity?
 Are people in Martinique accepting of differences?